rtorr/vscode-flow/README.md

 This extension adds [Flow](http://flowtype.org) support for VS Code.
 Flow is a static type checker, designed to find type errors in JavaScript programs.

-## Installation

-Follow the [instructions](https://code.visualstudio.com/docs/editor/extension-gallery) for VS Code extension installation.

 ## Setup
+* add `"flow.enabled": true` to your project's `.vscode/settings.json` (defaults to false)
-* add `"flow": {"path": "path/to/flow"}` to your project's `.vscode/settings.json`
+* add `"flow.path": "path/to/flow"` to your project's `.vscode/settings.json`
 * You need a `.flowconfig` in your workspace to enable the flow features
 * Make sure you are able to run the `flow` command from the command line
 * Set workspace preference with `"javascript.validate.enable": false`.

+## Installation

+Follow the [instructions](https://code.visualstudio.com/docs/editor/extension-gallery) for VS Code extension installation.

 **Flow does not support Windows, you can follow this Github issue https://github.com/facebook/flow/issues/6**